 Methley is probably the most suitable of the Japanese-style plums for growing in the UK.

 Japanese plums are much more widely grown around the world (including in Europe, but not the UK) and therefore available in supermarkets year-round, so you have probably come across Methley or similar varieties.

 Like many Japanese plums, Methley has a dark red flesh.
 The flavour is milder than most European plums.
-Methley is self-fertile and easy to grow provided you have a warm sheltered situation.
+It ripens in mid-July in southern England.

 How to grow

-Like most Japanese plums, Methley is potentially a heavy cropper.
-However, it flowers very early (well before European varieties) and in the uncertain conditions of a UK spring, this can put the blossom at risk from frosts or bad weather.
+Methley is potentially a heavy cropper.
+However, it flowers very early in the spring - in early March, which is well before European plum varieties, and this can put the blossom at risk from frosts or bad weather.
 For this reason it is best grown in a sheltered location with a warm south-facing aspect.
 The blossom is more abundant than with European varieties, and this adds some ornamental interest.

 Advice on fruit tree pollination.

 Although generally considered a Japanese-style plum, Methley is actually a hybrid of Prunus salicina (the Japanese plum) and Prunus cerasifera (the cherry plum).
 It was found in the 1920s in South Africa.